jianwu-github/keras-lstm-sentiment-analysis/README.md

-# keras-lstm-sentiment-analysis
-Training LSTM Model for Sentiment Analysis with Keras
+## Training LSTM Model for Sentiment Analysis with Keras